7 Popular Wearables to Help You Get Your Fitness on in 2024

-*All Fitbit devices are water resistant and can be used in the shower, but not submerged in a pool.
+*All Fitbit devices are water-resistant and can be used in the shower.
+Most can be submerged in up to 50m of water.